King & Winge (fishing schooner): Rescue of the Stefansson expedition

 Once arriving at Rodgers Harbor, on September 7, they found and took on board the three survivors there, and then went through huge ice floes to Waring Point, where they took on board nine more.
-Sailing back south, they met the Bear and turned over the rescued men to the revenue cutter.
+Sailing back south, they met the Bear and turned over the rescued passengers to the revenue cutter.

 The account above follows the H.W.
 McCurdy Marine History of the Pacific Northwest.
 A somewhat different account, with Swenson on the King & Winge with Jochimsen and commanding the umiak that landed on Wrangel Island is given by Burt McConnell, a contemporary eyewitness, and other sources.
 The origin of this difference is unclear.

 Charter work and fishing

 King & Winge was chartered by the United States Coast and Geodetic Survey for two seasons of wire-drag hydrographic survey work in Alaska.
 Subsequent to this assignment she was sold to the National Independent Fisheries Company in 1916 and worked in the halibut fishery.